Governor DeSantis and Rep. Roy and Massie - May 22nd, Hour 3

 There are seven things that Biden can do.

-So let's just say, first of all, when he says he can't do anything without us, he could do seven different things without us in catch and release, uh reinstate, remain in Mexico, rein in taxpayer funded benefits, you know, big list of that.
+So let's just say, first of all, when he says he can't do anything without us, he could do seven different things without us.

 But Congress could stop him right now using the power of the purse.

-I remember having breakfast with uh Justice Scalia when Boehner was our speaker and Obama was in the White House, and um the question at breakfast was what are you gonna do, Scalia, to rein in the constitutional balance of government or to reestablish it?
+And the question at breakfast was, what are you going to do, Scalia, to rein in the constitutional balance of government or to reestablish it?

-And Scalia said, You're the most powerful branch.
+And Scalia said, you're the most powerful branch.

 Why are you asking me in the judiciary branch to referee this?

-You guys have the power of the purse, and you're complaining about everything Obama's doing, but you're funding it.
+And you're complaining about everything Obama's doing, but you're funding it.

-And here we find ourselves in the same very similar situation.
+And here we find ourselves in the same, very similar situation.

 Republicans control the House.